flammie/flammie.github.io/duolingo.markdown

 1. match words 5×2
 1. listen and type (if you have audio output)
 1. speak (if you have a microphone)
-1. Fill in one missing word in sentence or discussion, multiple choice
+1. Fill in one missing word in sentence or discussion, multiple choice (also known as *cloze*)

 Most of these are exactly what you get in text books if you studied languages at school.